gammapy/gammapy/docs/getting-started/quickstart.rst

 Though this is one line command is the standard way to install a software package using Anaconda, **we recommend to make use of an environment definition file** that we provide, so you can get additional useful packages together with Gammapy in a virtual isolated environment.
+If you want to learn about using virtual environments see :ref:`virtual-envs`.
 In order to proceed in this way, just copy and paste in your terminal the two lines below:

 .. code-block:: bash